blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 dumpwallet "filename"
 ---------------------

-The ``dumpwallet`` method dumps all transparent_address wallet keys into a file, using a human-readable format.
+The ``dumpwallet`` method dumps all transparent-address wallet keys into a file, using a human-readable format.

 Overwriting an existing file is not permitted.
 The ``destination`` parameter accepts only alphanumeric characters.